Ricardo2192643/BMW-IVI-NBT-ingest-module/README.md

 Analysis of in-vehicle infotainment systems of BMW brand vehicles, in the 2017 series 5 and 7 models, with IVI NBT systems

-As the Autopsy tool does not recognize the QNX file system, we have to mount the partitions and then manually load the partitions/folders to the autopsy tool and then do analysis with this ingest module.
+As the Autopsy tool does not support the QNX file system, it was necessary to manually mount the partitions using a Linux distribution and then manually load these partitions into Autopsy to perform the analysis.

 Mount the Partitions